Agile for beginners: How to bake a damn good cookie

 She spends the second week reading all the recipes she has collected from the library and her relatives.
 She gotta do her research!

-She spends the third week talking to people and asking their opinion on what she should bake because she is overwhelmed with all the options she now has.
+She spends the third week talking to people and asking their opinions on what she should bake because she is overwhelmed with all the options she now has.
 Unfortunately, talking to people does not make it any easier to make a decision.

 The Agile Way